MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeviceCollectionExcludeMembershipRule.md

 The **Remove-CMDeviceCollectionExcludeMembershipRule** cmdlet removes an exclude rule from the specified collections.
 You can specify the device collections by name, ID, or an input object that represents the collections.

-For more information about collection rules in Microsoft System Center Configuration Manager, see [Introduction to Collections in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682177(v=technet.10)) on TechNet.
+For more information about collection rules in Configuration Manager, see [Introduction to Collections in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682177(v=technet.10)) on TechNet.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.